neilg63/astro-calc/README.md

 ### GET /chart-data

 Rich configurable set of astrological data for a given time and geolocation.
-May power astrological charts with extra transitions and ayanamshas, progress items (P2), transitions, ayanamsha variants and house systems
+May power astrological charts with extra transitions and ayanamsha variants, progress synastry positions (P2) and house systems.

 Query string parameters: